commonhaus/foundation/agreements/project-contribution/terms-and-conditions.md

 ### Communication

-Project leaders must be easily reached and respond to communication from the Sponsor regarding project activities and financial needs.
+Signatories must be easily reached and reasonably responsive to communication from the Sponsor regarding project activities and financial needs.
+Projects should maintain multiple contacts (such as secondary EGC representatives or operational leads) to ensure reliable communication.

 ### Compliance with Laws